ionixjunior/ionixjunior.dev/src/content/en/posts/2016-04-27-xamarin-forms-fixing-imagecell-rendering-on-android.md

 tags = ["xamarin", "android"]
 +++

-<p class="intro"><span class="dropcap">W</span>hen using TableView in Xamarin Forms, we have some options for elements, such as TextCell, ImageCell, SwitchCell, EntryCell.
+When using TableView in Xamarin Forms, we have some options for elements, such as TextCell, ImageCell, SwitchCell, EntryCell.
 These elements are referred to as built-in cells.
-In this article, we'll talk a bit about ImageCell.</p>
+In this article, we'll talk a bit about ImageCell.

 With ImageCell, we can easily add an image and texts.
 Let's see a simple usage: